aws-samples/aws-proton-template-checker-action/README.md

   LambdaRuntime: ruby2.7
 ```

-This will be used to fill in the values in your service template like:
+These values will be piped into your template and will fill in the paramaterized values in your template.
+The above sample outputs will be applied to the template below:

 ```yaml
 Environment: